Nigeria senator killed at mass burial after ethnic clash

 But much of the violence in Jos is a result of long-running ethnic tensions and local political power struggles, and is not instigated by Boko Haram.

-Boko Haram has killed hundreds this year in its insurgency against Jonathan's government.
+Boko Haram has killed hundreds this year in its insurgency against President Goodluck Jonathan's government.
 The sect wants to carve out an Islamic state in the north of Africa's most populous nation.
-(Additional reporting by Mike Oboh, Felix Onuah and Camillus Eboh in Abuja; Writing by Joe Brock; Editing by Tim Pearce)
+(Writing by Joe Brock; Editing by Tim Pearce)